32. WALKING THROUGH THE VALLEY OF THE SHADOW OF DEATH AND EMERGING VICTORIOUS

 In the Valley of the Shadow of Death, Don’t Walk Alone

-When you find yourself (and we all shall find ourselves) walking in that treacherous road in the valley that has a shadow of death (which in reality is the world we live in), make sure that you are not walking alone.
+When you find yourself (and we all shall find ourselves) walking in that treacherous road in the valley that has a shadow of death, make sure that you are not walking alone.
 Sing the hymn that says that “The LORD is my shepherd; I shall not want.
 He makes me to lie down in green pastures: he leads me beside the still waters.
 He restores my soul: he leads me in the paths of righteousness for his name’s sake.
 Yea, though I walk through the valley of the shadow of death, I will fear no evil: for you are with me; your rod and your staff they comfort me.
 You prepare a table before me in the presence of mine enemies: You anoints my head with oil; my cup runs over.
 Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the LORD forever.”
-And the Lord will join you there in that dark valley the way He joined Shadrach, Meshach and Abednego in the fiery furnace because they believed that their God whom they served was able to deliver them from the burning fiery furnace, and that He would deliver them out of the king’s hand.
+And the Lord will join you there in that dark valley the way He joined Shadrach, Meshach and Abednego in the fiery furnace because they believed that their God whom they served was able to deliver them from the burning fiery furnace, and that He would deliver them out of his hand.
 “And the king commanded the most mighty men that were in his army to bind Shadrach, Meshach, and Abednego, and to cast them into the burning fiery furnace.
 Then these men were bound in their coats, their hosen, and their hats, and their other garments, and were cast into the midst of the burning fiery furnace.
 Therefore because the king’s commandment was urgent, and the furnace exceeding hot, the flame of the fire slew those men that took up Shadrach, Meshach, and Abednego.
 And these three men, Shadrach, Meshach, and Abednego, fell down bound into the midst of the burning fiery furnace.
 Then Nebuchadnezzar the king was astonied, and rose up in haste, and spake, and said unto his counsellors, Did not we cast three men bound into the midst of the fire?
 They answered and said unto the king, True, O king.
 He answered and said, Lo, I see four men loose, walking in the midst of the fire, and they have no hurt; and the form of the fourth is like the Son of God.”
 (Dan 3:20-25 [KJV])

 When down there in the valley of the shadow of death, preach the good news of the Kingdom of God and the Lord will join you there.
 The Lord joined Peter in the dungeon as prayer was made without ceasing of the church unto God for him and He saved him.
 “And, behold, the angel of the Lord came upon him, and a light shined in the prison: and he smote Peter on the side, and raised him up, saying, Arise up quickly.
 And his chains fell off from his hands.”
 (Acts 12:7 [KJV])